EdneySilva/Venom/README.md

 Venom is a microframework based on .NET Framework 4.5 and ASP.NET MVC 4 and designed to improve and acelerate the systems development .

-Independently your bussiness, almost all systems have core features with the same technical features, where we will need to control the workflow based on the rules from the system, and a consistent security system to manage the permissions to this features.
+Independently your business, almost all systems have core features with the same technical features, where we will need to control the workflow based on the rules from the system, and a consistent security system to manage the permissions to this features.